imanolortega/mac-dock/README.md

 ## Getting Started

-This is a recreation of the macOS dockbar with NextJS, TypeScript and SCSS.
+This is a recreation of the macOS dock animation using NextJS, TypeScript, and SCSS.

 First, run the development server: